jitendra-singh01/automate-aws-services-terraform/README.md

-AWS is becoming first choice of IT industry in the cloud contenxt.
+AWS is becoming first choice of IT industry in the cloud context.
 AWS offers reliable, scalable, and inexpensive cloud computing services to all tier companies.
 AWS provides high availablity & reliable services like
 1. EC2 instance to put your application online
 2. Keys to access instance